finos/FDC3/toolbox/fdc3-conformance/FDC3-1.2-Conformance-Test-Cases.md

 -  `SingleResolve1`: Perform above test
 -  `TargetedResolve1`: Use `fdc3.raiseIntent(‘aTestingIntent’, {testContextX}, <A’s App Name>)` to start app A, otherwise, as above
--  `TargetedResolve2,3,4` Use the other ways of addressing apps (via ID, metadata) as described at the start of #18
+-  `TargetedResolve2,3,4` Use the other ways of addressing apps (via ID, metadata) as described in `AOpensB1-3`
 -  `FailedResolve1-4` As above, but use `fdc3.raiseIntent(‘aTestingIntent’, {testContextY}, <A’s App Name>)` and variations.
 You will receive No Apps Available Resolve Error
 -  `FailedResolve5-8` As above, but use `fdc3.raiseIntent(‘aTestingIntent’, {testContextX}, <C’s App Name>)` and variations.
 You will receive No Apps Available Resolve Error